Let the peace of Christ rule in your hearts, let the word of Christ dwell in you richly.

 Christian Meditation does not seek emptiness, but fullness.
 We take time to still our hearts and thoughts, being aware of our emotions and our preoccupations, entrusting them to Jesus’ care.
 Once we have cast our anxieties onto Him, we rest in His peace, waiting on Him to receive whatever He wishes to speak to us, or do in us.
 In quietness and stillness we will be strengthened in Him.

 Meditation has a focus.
-Christian meditation necessarily focusses on a word from Scripture.
-We open our souls to the Living Word, through the written Word.
+Christian meditation necessarily focuses on a word from Scripture.
+We open our souls to the Living Word through the written Word.

 The rhythm we follow at the group is generally: